GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 <p align="center"><img src="images/service_overview.png" width="700"></p>

 ## Deployment
-There are a few initial setups steps to get the GroupSync service ready and grant it the permissions needed in order to successfully operate.
+There are a few initial setups steps to get the GroupSync example app ready and grant it the permissions needed in order to successfully operate.
 However, after this setup is complete, minimal configuration is needed in the future.

 ### Installation
-To run this service successfully, please clone this repository to an environment that thas the Google Cloud SDK installed and initialized. [(Install and initialize the Cloud SDK)](https://cloud.google.com/sdk/docs/install)
+To run this example app successfully, please clone this repository to an environment that thas the Google Cloud SDK installed and initialized. [(Install and initialize the Cloud SDK)](https://cloud.google.com/sdk/docs/install)

 ```
 git clone https://github.com/GoogleCloudPlatform/cloud-sql-iam-db-authn-groups